-Setting Description Factory Default Numerical value input As a non-root role, if the device has not received a hello 20 (seconds) by user message from the root longer than Max. age, it will reconfigure (6 - 40 seconds) itself as a root.
+Setting Description Factory Default User-selected As a non-root role, if the device has not received a hello 20 (seconds) numerical value (6 - 40 message from the root longer than Max. age, it will reconfigure seconds) itself as a root.
 Once two or more devices on the network are recognized as a root, the devices will renegotiate to set up a new Spanning Tree topology.